Travel To Germany's Black Forest, London Changes the Soul

 It’s not a famous castle by any means, nor a major landmark for any historical events, but I’ve often found the most obscure places make for the most interesting.

 We also goofed around my grandfather’s houseboat that sat in a river off Wurzburg (in Bavaria) and spent time near Basel, Switzerland at another aunt’s place.
 Basel had an ultra modern feel about it, like a city from a sci-fi novel, I remember.
-The fashions throughout Europe then were so wild compared to what I knew, and these captivated me as well.
+The fashions throughout Europe at that time were so wild compared to what I knew in what was then a fairly backwards Oregon, and these captivated me as well.

 The U.S. at this time wasn’t as it is now – much more of a foodie empire.
-Back then, Europe was, of course.
+Back then, Europe was.
 And it changed how I felt about food forever.
-There wasn’t much I really enjoyed in the states after that, for decades, unless it was really high-end food spots.
+There wasn’t much my palate really enjoyed in the States after that, for decades, unless it was really high-end food spots.
 Thank goodness this began to change here in the late 90’s.
-A lot of this could be attributed to where I lived in Oregon, however, which wasn’t a very big town.

-It’s now rather mind-blowing in itself to look back on this one initial jaunt to Europe and see how it changed me.
+It’s one mind-blowing realization after another to look back on this one, initial jaunt to Europe and see how it changed me.
 A ten-year-old gets dragged to Europe by his German mom to visit relatives and comes back with the seeds implanted in him of a future music journalist, food snob and travel writer.
+My head still reels to think about it all, to this day.

 |